Fausto1891/ethical-alignment-loop/README.md

 ## License

+This repository uses two different license layers:

+- Software code, when added, is covered by the GNU GPL-2.0 license included in the LICENSE file.
+- The book, written content, pseudocode, conceptual framework, documentation, and philosophical material are covered by the content license described in LICENSE_CONTENT.md.

-This project is intended to be shared for reading, study, non-commercial use, adaptation, and implementation with attribution to the author.
+The TaoShidō Ethical Alignment Loop, as a written and conceptual work, is shared for reading, study, non-commercial use, adaptation, translation, and discussion with attribution to Fausto Meninno.

-A formal license file will be added to clarify the conditions of use.
+For content and book material, see:

+LICENSE_CONTENT.md